particle-iot/docs/src/content/tutorials/device-cloud/cloud-api.md

 The Particle Cloud API is a REST API that allows a computer or mobile device to make requests to the Particle Cloud and get responses back.
 It can also affect a change, such as a configuration change, control a real-world device, or get sensor data from a device.

 In many cases you'll use a library such as [Particle API JS](/reference/SDKs/javascript/) to make using the API easier, however the API is available to all languages that support REST APIs, which is basically all of them.
-For example, you might instead use Python, Ruby, or Java on the server-side, or you might use Kotlin, Swift, or Objective C++ on mobile.
+For example, you might instead use Python, Ruby, or Java on the server-side, or you might use Kotlin, Swift, or Objective C++ in mobile apps.

-Also you can use the API directly from a terminal using a tool like curl, or from a web-based tool like [Postman](/reference/device-cloud/api/#postman).
+You can also use the API directly from a terminal using a tool like curl, or from a web-based tool like [Postman](/reference/device-cloud/api/#postman).

 ## Getting started